-“Mr. Wolfe.
+“Mr. Wilde.
 How you have managed to be leaving us so soon is beyond any of us.
-You should be staying with us indefinitely,” the office behind the counter said.
+You should be staying with us indefinitely,” the officer behind the counter said.
 Sergeant David Tennen was challenging Todd, whose head was raised, appraising the situation.
-Tennen was the pressed-uniform, in-control, graying-but-in-shape professional nearing fifty who had spoken into the megaphone in the wash at the end of the Todd’s epic Cadillac chase.
+Tennen was the pressed-uniform, in-control, graying-but-in-shape professional nearing fifty who had spoken into the megaphone in the wash at the end of Todd’s epic Cadillac chase.
 He was decidedly unintimidated by Todd.

 “And not necessarily in one piece, either,” the officer to the left snarled.
 He leaned on a cane with one arm while his other hand rested on the grip of his gun in its holster.
 Officer Randy Dell was a man of medium height, older than Sergeant Tennen.
 Dell was angry, itching for any actionable slip of tongue from Todd.

 As Todd’s eyes burned through each of the two officers, he stepped to the counter and the paper proffered to him to sign.
-As he signs, a ziplock bag is slapped down.
+As he signed, a ziplock bag was slapped down.